dablenparty/dablenparty.nvim/README.md

 ### Install Neovim

 I recommend installing from [Homebrew](https://brew.sh/), it usually has the most recent [stable](https://github.com/neovim/neovim/releases/tag/stable) version.
 There is also the [nightly](https://github.com/neovim/neovim/releases/tag/nightly) version.

+`pacman` will also work in place of Homebrew.

 ### Install External Dependencies